chejohn/calculator/README.md

 # What I Learned

-* Javascript object for state management
+* Javascript objects for state management
 * re-usable functions